jps4/jps4.planetwars.aichallenge.org/README.md

 jps4.planetwars.aichallenge.org
 ===============================

-my bot for this Google AI contest challenge on 2010
+This is my bot from the Google AI Challenge 2010, it ranked 155 out of 4617.

 See my results at planetwars.aichallenge.org/profile.php?user_id=12615 !